snehithachaluvadi/LOST-CHILD-DETECTION/README.md

 ## FACIAL RECOGNITION
 The face_recognition library provides methods to detect faces within images or video frames.
-It utilizes pre-trained face detection models based on Histogram of Oriented Gradients (HOG) and Convolutional Neural Networks (CNN).
+It utilizes pre-trained face detection models based on Convolutional Neural Networks (CNN).
 This library captures the landmarks of the face (like distance between the eyes, lips, distance of nose etc..).
 These landmarks are crucial for tasks like aligning faces, measuring facial features, and improving face recognition accuracy.
 It utilizes a